DecodEPFL/DeepDisCoPH/README.md

 where available values for `LAYER` are 1,2,...,100.
 If `LAYER`=-1, then it is set to <i>N</i>.
 The `LAYER` parameter indicates the layer number at which we consider the loss function is evaluated.

-## Examples
+## Examples: formation control with collision avoidance
 The following gifs show the trajectories of the robots before and after the training of a distributed H-DNN controller.
+The goal is to reach the target positions within T = 5 seconds while **avoiding collisions**.

 <p align="center">
 <img src="./figures/trajectories_before_training.gif" alt="robot_trajectories_before_training" width="400"/>
 <img src="./figures/trajectoriesHDNNcontroller.gif" alt="robot_trajectories_after_training_a_distributed_HDNN_controller" width="400"/>